-￼One of the points of contention that I have experienced with those who do not believe in God, as well as the modern Jew of today, is the idea of a human sacrifice for the sins of mankind.
-It is the opinion of these two groups that Jesus death on the cross is a human sacrifice; the reason that they do not believe the Bible is true, or that Jesus is the Messiah He claim to be.
+One of the points of contention I have experienced with those who do not believe in God, as well as the modern Jew of today, is the idea of a human sacrifice for the sins of mankind.
+It is the opinion of these two groups that Jesus’ death on the cross is a human sacrifice—the reason why they do not believe the Bible is true or Jesus is the Messiah He claimed to be.

-Jesus death was not a human sacrifice to appease an angry god, as is true regarding many pagan religions.
-Jesus death was a necessary response by God to the error of man, in sinning against God and the breaking of an absolute law of the universe.
+Jesus’ death was not a human sacrifice to appease an angry god, as is true regarding many pagan religions.
+Jesus’ death was a necessary response by God to the error of man, in sinning against God and the breaking of an absolute law of the universe.
 The result of sin is death, just as the result of a violation of the laws of gravity is apparent by those who seek to defy its power.
-God has engineered certain laws which govern the physical universe.
+God has engineered certain laws that govern the physical universe.
 These laws are described in the principles of physics.

-Here in this chapter, the laws which man has broken, and have cause the suffering and death of all people, are explained in the light of God’s principle of sacrifice for sin.
-This concept is first disclosed to us in the first prophecy of the Bible, and later—here in Exodus 12:3-5, fully explained and clarified.
+Here in this chapter, the laws man has broken and have caused the suffering and death of all people are explained in the light of God’s principle of sacrifice for sin.
+This concept is first disclosed to us in the first prophecy of the Bible, and later here in Exodus 12:3-5, fully explained and clarified.

 Exodus 12:3-5 “Speak to all the congregation of Israel, saying: ‘On the tenth of this month every man shall take for himself a lamb, according to the house of his father, a lamb for a household.
 And if the household is too small for the lamb, let him and his neighbor next to his house take it according to the number of the persons; according to each man’s need you shall make your count for the lamb.
 Your lamb shall be without blemish, a male of the first year.
 You may take it from the sheep or from the goats.’ ”